-- will the tour organiser be responsible for all packing, transport and courier arrangements and costs incurred? - is there any shared equipment, or catalogues or information packs to accompany the exhibition? - what arrangements are being made for the changeover between venues?
-How much time has been allowed for closure, deinstallation and packing (perhaps with couriers), transport to the next venue and then unpacking and installation?
+- what arrangements are being made for the changeover between venues?
+How much time has been allowed for closure, de-installation and packing (perhaps with couriers), transport to the next venue and then unpacking and installation?
 Will the venue be ready for the exhibition? - how will loans be stored during the gap between the display periods?
 Will some lenders want their loans returned to them if there is a gap of more than a few weeks? - will couriers be required for each change of venue?
-Will lenders agree to entrust management of the tour to the organizing institution or to share couriers? - will you have a changeover of objects between venues?
+Will lenders agree to entrust management of the tour to the organising institution or to share couriers? - will you have a changeover of objects between venues?
 Some lenders will not lend light-sensitive objects for long tours or they may have a policy about the maximum number of venues in the tour - if you are receiving a touring exhibition you must be clear about your responsibilities and be aware of any specific lender's requirements about display or couriers